happy thanksgiving 🙂

 jake the dog and finn the human, the stars of adventure time, in the macy’s parade in new york city earlier today (everythingnyc)

-finally, couric mentions two other popular activities that were not part of the 1621 celebration, parades (a public celebration in the form of a march) and football.
+finally, couric mentions two other popular activities that were not part of the 1621 celebration, parades (a public celebration in the form of a march) and football (the american version, not soccer).

 calvin johnson (#81) continued his thanksgiving day dominance for the detroit lions with 3 touchdowns in their football game today against the philadelphia eagles. (espn)